 This naan bread recipe resulted in perfectly soft naan bread the next day…still soft and still delicious.
 I was still able to roll and tear apart the bread revealing thin layers similar to Amma’s Soft Roti.

-SOFT NAAN TIP: Only apply melted butter to the naan you intend serving for a meal.
-Store remaining naan in an airtight container or wrapped in a cloth.
-Reheat naan breads on a medium heat pan when serving, this will keep the naan fresh.
+SOFT NAAN TIP: Only apply melted butter to the naan you intend to serve for a meal.
+Store the remaining naan in an airtight container or wrapped in a cloth.
+Reheat naan bread on a medium heat pan when serving, this will keep the naan fresh.
 You can also freeze naan.
-Simply leave out of the freezer for an hour or two before you intend serving the naan bread.
-Reheat for just cooked freshness.
+Simply leave it out of the freezer for an hour or two before you intend to serve the naan bread.
+Reheat for just-cooked freshness.

 What Is The Difference Between Naan and Roti

-Naan has a delicious soft bread like texture as a result of leavening agents such as yeast, yogurt or baking powder which gives the dough a very soft texture.
-As a result naan is perfect for dipping into gravy curries.
-It soaks ups curry better than roti does.
-Roti on the other hand has soft flexible texture perfect for creating wraps and for vegetable curries which tend to have less ‘gravy‘.
+Naan has a delicious soft bread-like texture as a result of leavening agents such as yeast, yoghurt or baking powder which gives the dough a very soft texture.
+As a result, naan is perfect for dipping into gravy curries.
+It soaks ups Curry better than Roti does.
+Roti on the other hand has a soft flexible texture perfect for creating wraps and for vegetable curries which tend to have less ‘gravy‘.